NaineshAnand1994/google-sheets-bulk-admin-tools-appsscript/README.md

 | ProtectRangeRows      | 1                       |

 ✅ **What each setting does:**
-- `MenuName`: The name of the custom menu shown in the sheet.
+- `MenuName`: Name of the custom menu shown in the sheet.
-- `TemplateSheetName`: Name of the sheet you want to duplicate when "Duplicate Template" is used.
+- `TemplateSheetName`: Sheet to copy when "Duplicate Template" is used.
+Leave blank to choose interactively.
-- `ArchiveSheetName`: Name of the sheet to store archived data.
+- `ArchiveSheetName`: Sheet to store archived data.
+Leave blank to choose interactively.
 - `ProtectRangeRows`: Number of header rows to protect from editing.
+Leave blank to enter at runtime.

 ---